Roland CR-78 MIDI Clock Mod

 I am now offering an MCU replacement for the CR-78 which offers the following new features:

 1) MIDI clocking of rhythms using MIDI Start, Clock and Stop.
 Ratio is fixed at 24 PPQ.
 (96 pulses per measure)

 2) MIDI module mode, in which specific notes trigger specific drum sounds.
 Velocity above 64 triggers the accent.
 MIDI channels 1-11 can be selected.

-3) 15 User programs, stored in EEPROM (The external RAM chips are no longer used)
+3) 15 User programs, stored in EEPROM (The two RAM chips are no longer used)

 4) User program editing using the WS-1 method, but without needing a WS-1.

 Here is how the first version of the pcb looks after installation: (The green and gray wires connect to the MIDI IN jack)

 And here is the production version of the pcb:

 The battery has been removed from the above unit, as it is no longer used.
 This requires first either cutting or lifting one end of R161 (5.6K) which can be seen near the top edge of the pcb in the photo, standing up off of the board.